The 1878 Fireburn uprising in the Danish West Indies

 The Fireburn uprising

 On 1st October 1878, on the one day of the year that workers could change their workplace, unrest began that led to the Fireburn uprising.
-The historical events that day have been little studied and there are differing versions.
-One popular narrative is that the organisation of the rebellion can be particularly attributed to three women: Mary Thomas, Axeline Elizabeth Salomon (called Agnes), and Mathilda McBean.
+The events that day have been little studied and there are differing versions.
+One popular narrative is that the rebellion can be particularly attributed to three women: Mary Thomas, Axeline Elizabeth Salomon (called Agnes), and Mathilda McBean.
 There is also a narrative that suggests that some women were burned alive by the Danes as revenge against the rebelling slaves.
-However, there are at the same time witness accounts to suggest that their death was an accident due to the slaves spreading fire.
+However, there are also witness accounts to suggest that their death was an accident due to the slaves spreading the fire.
 It appears to be clear, though, that about 100 protesters were killed, who were mostly shot when fighting with the military, and two soldiers and one plantation owner lost their lives on the side of the authorities.
-The protesting workers set fire to Frederiksted (over half of which was burned down), and about 50 plantations, including many sugar mills and crops.
+The protesting workers set fire to Frederiksted (over half of which was burned down) and about 50 plantations, including many sugar mills and crops.

 12 men were subsequently given a death sentence and immediately shot.
 40 people were later convicted, including three women (who later became known as the ’three queens’).
 Most were convicted for having participated in an active way in the uprising and around one in four were convicted for having been leaders.
 They were all given the death sentence, but were pardoned by the Danish King and instead received either life imprisonment or were imprisoned ’on the King’s mercy’.
 Seven were transported to Denmark, including four women.
 These were the three ’queens’, along with another woman called Susanna Abrahamson.
 They were imprisoned in a women’s prison in Christianshavn from 1882-1887, after which they were moved to Christiansted on St. Croix.